 If an executive officer's employment is terminated on account of death, the target performance criteria will be deemed satisfied, and restrictions on the shares will lapse.
-If the executive officer terminates employment on account of disability or retirement, the executive officer will be treated the same as if he or she had continued employment.
-If there is a change in control, then performance-based restricted stock awarded to the Named Executive Officers will vest upon the closing date on a pro-rated basis as determined by the performance of the Company on the closing date.
+If the executive officer terminates employment on account of disability or retirement, the executive officer will be treated the same as if he or she had continued employment through the end of the performance period.
+For the 2017 awards, if there is a Change in Control and the NEO is terminated, then performance-based restricted stock awarded to the NEO will be paid as if Targeted performance had been achieved.

 Service-Based Restricted Stock.
 We grant service-based restricted stock for various reasons: these stock awards create ownership, which aligns the executive's interests with those of other shareholders; these awards contribute to the retention of key employees, whose future service is deemed essential to the ongoing success of the Company.
 However, because service-based restricted stock is not contingent on our business performance, the value of the service-based restricted stock award is substantially less than the value of the performance-based portion of the award.
 In general, with the exception of dividends, an executive officer will not realize value for service-based restricted stock, unless he or she remains employed during the required service period.
-If an executive officer terminates employment on account of death, or terminates without cause or with good reason following a change in control of the Company, restrictions on the stock will lapse.
+If an executive officer terminates employment on account of death, or terminates without cause or with good reason following a Change in Control of the Company, restrictions on the stock will lapse.
 If the executive officer terminates employment on account of disability or retirement, he or she will be treated the same as if he or she had continued employment.
-The service-based restricted stock granted in 2015 will vest in three approximately equal annual installments over a three-year period ending on February 1, 2018.
+The service-based restricted stock granted in 2017 will vest in three approximately equal annual installments over a three-year period ending on February 1, 2020.
 We pay cash dividends on service-based restricted stock to our executive officers during the restricted period.
-The service-based restricted stock must be held by the Named Executive Officer until the stock ownership guidelines are met even if the restrictions have lapsed.
+The service-based restricted stock must be held by the NEO until the stock ownership guidelines are met even if the restrictions have lapsed.

-In 2015, the Compensation Committee granted service-based restricted stock to NEOs other than the Chief Executive Officer in order to encourage ownership of Company stock, align the Company with Peer Group practices and to ensure the retention of key executive officers in the Company.
-Twenty-five percent of the total equity award for the Named Executive Officers other than the CEO was in the form of service-based stock in
+In 2017, the Compensation Committee granted service-based restricted stock to NEOs other than the CEO in order to encourage ownership of Company stock, align the Company with Peer Group practices and to ensure the retention of key executive officers in the Company.
+Twenty-five percent of the total equity award for the NEOs other than the CEO was in the form of service-based stock in 2017.

-2015.
 As noted previously, the CEO's long-term incentive awards are entirely performance-based and do not include any service-based restricted stock.